Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/01-installfest.md

 ## Xcode Command Line Tools Depend on the OS Version

 Apple releases MacOS updates relatively frequently.
 It is often necessary to update the Xcode command line tools after an OS update.
-If `brew` suddenly starts failing after a recent OS update, try running the `xcode-select` command given above again to see if that resolves the issue.
+If `brew` suddenly starts failing after a recent OS update, try running the `xcode-select --install` command again to see if that resolves the issue.

 ### !end-callout